Skip to main content

 "\n"

-"{draft_post}\n" # Reads from state!
+"{draft_post}\n" # Reads structured JSON from state!

 "\n"

-"{editorial_feedback}\n" # Reads from state!
+"{editorial_feedback}\n" # Reads structured JSON from state!

 "\n"

-"Create the final blog post by:\n"
+"Create the final blog post by applying the suggested improvements and formatting "

 ),

-output_key="final_post" # Saves to state['final_post']
+output_key="final_post" # Saves final string to state!

 )